dagnall53/ESPMQTTRocnetSound/README.md

 # ESPMQTTRocnetSound
 This is a significant upgrade to my ESPWIFIRocnet project, adding .wav based two channel sound effects for the Loco.
-This version has improved PWM drive for locos.
+This version also has improved PWM drive for locos.

 Please note that there a lot of compiler directives (#defines) set in "Directives.h", these allow the code to be set up for a range of different uses and available hardware.